WWE: Paige Rips Critic For ‘Chunky Thighs’ Reference Directed At Florence Pugh

 Fighting With My Family, while not a huge box office success in the U.S., is now the number one film in the U.K., as Paige also tweeted this weekend.
 The film was adapted from a documentary called Wrestlers: Fighting with My Family, which was directed by Max Fisher.

-The film did, however, earn mostly positive reviews, with a 91% postive score on Rotten Tomatoes and an 89% audience score.
+The film did, however, earn mostly positive reviews, with a 91 percent positive score on Rotten Tomatoes and an 89 percent audience score.

 “Much like the sport it celebrates, Fighting with My Family muscles past clichés with a potent blend of energy and committed acting that should leave audiences cheering,” the critical consensus on that site said.